verifereum/funding/evm-decomp/evm-decompilation.md

 Any links for us to review?
 E.g. research papers, blog posts, etc.
 -->

 Dr. Ramana Kumar has extensive experience in formal verification and theorem proving, particularly in the context of verified systems.
 He has been a key contributor to the CakeML project, developing verified compilation techniques and formal semantics for a substantial subset of ML.
-More recently, Dr. Kumar has been working on the Verifereum project, focusing on formalizing the EVM in HOL4.
+More recently, Dr. Kumar has been working on the Verifereum project, focusing on formalising the EVM in HOL4.
 His background bridges the critical domains of formal verification, functional programming, and blockchain technology.

 Dr. Magnus Myreen is a pioneer in decompilation technology for formal verification.
 His work includes:
 - CakeML (https://cakeml.org): A verified ML compiler with decompilation technology